Old Boy (manga): Manga

 Old Boy was serialized in the Futabasha magazine Weekly Manga Action from 1996 to 1998.
-A total of 79 chapters among eight tankōbon (collected volumes) were released in Japan from May 28, 1997 to October 28, 1998.
+A total of 79 chapters among eight tankōbon (collected volumes) were released in Japan from May 28, 1997, to October 28, 1998.
 Between June 19 and July 17, 2007, Futabasha re-released the entire series in five, larger volumes.
 In 2005, Dark Horse Comics bought the rights to make an English translation of the book for its customers worldwide.
-All eight volumes were released from July 5, 2006 to October 10, 2007.
+All eight volumes were released from July 5, 2006, to October 10, 2007.

 Volumes

 Films

 In 2003, it was adapted into the award-winning Korean film Oldboy by South Korean director Park Chan-wook.
 The film was a huge international success and went on to win various awards including the Grand Prix of the Jury at the 57th Cannes Film Festival awards ceremony.
+Oldboy is regarded as one of the greatest films of all time and has been included in numerous "best-of" lists by many publications.
+In 2008, Oldboy was placed 64th on an Empire list of the top 500 movies of all time.
+In 2020, The Guardian ranked it number 3 among the classics of modern South Korean cinema.

-In 2006, an Indian version titled Zinda and directed by Sanjay Gupta received flak for being an unofficial, unauthorized remake.
+In 2006, an Indian unauthorized adaptation titled Zinda directed by Sanjay Gupta was released.
+Show East, the producers of the 2003 Oldboy film, who had already sold the remake rights to DreamWorks in 2004 had initially expressed legal concerns, but no legal action was taken as the studio had shut down.

 A subsequent American film remake of the Korean film was directed by Spike Lee in 2013.

 Reception

-In 2007, the Old Boy manga won an Eisner Award in the category of "Best U.S. Edition of International Material - Japan."
+In 2007, the Old Boy manga won an Eisner Award in the category of Best U.S. Edition of International Material – Japan.
 Eduardo Chavez of Mania.com noted that "titles like Old Boy... take their time to create a wonderful of paranoia and drama".
 Anime News Network's Carlo Santos praised the artwork, which "fits the tone of the series well" and the pacing of the story, but mentioned poorly developed characters.